-As Tabor Foundation Curator: South Asia, British Museum, Sushma has expertise across curatorial projects, including gallery talks, audio-described tours for visually impaired people, presenting YouTube videos, chairing and participating in panel discussions… and so much more!
+As Tabor Foundation Curator South Asia, British Museum and freelancer, Sushma’s portfolio covers the full spectrum of curatorial work, including: gallery talks, audio-described tours for visually impaired people, YouTube videos, chairing and participating in panel discussions… and so much more!

-Recently commissioned to write a creative response to Mohini Chandra’s film work Belated as part of Care | Contagion | Community – Self and Other, an exhibition at Autograph, London.
+Commissioned to write a creative response to Mohini Chandra’s film work Belated as part of Care | Contagion | Community – Self and Other, an exhibition at Autograph, London.

 Founder, presenter and producer of The Wonder House podcast and co-host of the British Museum podcast.
 Guest appearances on other podcasts, including Museum Archipelago and Sick to Death: a History of Medicine in 10 Objects.

-Sushma provides advice on all aspects of setting up a new podcast, from creating storylines to recording, web hosting and much more!
+She also provides advice on all aspects of setting up a new podcast, from creating storylines to recording, web hosting and much more!